Mentorship

 4. Engagement and retention boost – Employees who feel supported and encouraged through personalized mentorship are more engaged and invested.
 It translates to reduced turnover.

-5. Innovation and creativity – Different styles will bring various viewpoints and approaches to the table.
+5. Innovation and creativity – Different mentor styles will bring various viewpoints and approaches to the table.
 For instance, coaching encourages out-of-the-box thinking while facilitative style results in collaborative problem-solving.
 The outcome is innovation, continuous learning, and growth.

 For example, Cisco has a reverse mentoring program where younger employees mentor senior leaders on technology and social media trends.
 As a result of such mentor-mentee relationships, the leadership stays up to date.